 My first strand, building on my doctoral research on both extremisms of the far-right and Islamism, takes in work on extremism, counter-extremism, hate crime and criminal justice system and other responses.
 This includes examining counter-extremism work in educational and community settings, and work on online safety.

-As a second strand of work, I've also been researching the reconfigurations of the welfare state across Europe, as part of the Horizon 2020 funded InnoSI project on Innovative Social Investment.
+As a second strand of work, I've also been researching the reconfigurations of the welfare state across Europe, as part of the Horizon 2020 funded InnoSI project on Innovative Social Investment, and then the role of the education system in the 'integration' of migrant children in the H2020-funded MiCREATE project.

 Recently I've also begun some work on club culture in Stoke.
 This looks at the parallels between Northern Soul and rave, the connections between Stoke and Detroit/ Chicago, and the contribution music makes to social cohesion.